Artisanal roasting: how the bean becomes coffee

 Color and Complexity

 Reducing sugars react with amino acids to create hundreds of complex aromatic molecules.
-This reaction gives coffee its golden-brown color and its toasted bread, hazelnut, and caramel aromas.
+This reaction gives coffee its golden-brown color and aromas of toasted bread, hazelnut, and caramel.

 Caramelization